Keith Mason (rugby league)

 He played as a for Wakefield Trinity Wildcats, St Helens, Castleford Tigers (two spells) and Huddersfield Giants, as well as Brisbane Norths, and for Melbourne Storm in the National Rugby League (NRL).
 Mason played in three Challenge Cup finals, winning one in 2004 for St Helens against Wigan in Cardiff.
 He also won the League Leaders' Shield with St Helens in 2005.

 He won two caps for Wales at international level, and also played for Great Britain and England Under-21s.

 Background

 Mason was born Dewsbury, West Yorkshire, England.

+His son Lukas Mason is a professional rugby league footballer who plays for the Wigan Warriors in the Super League.

 Club career

 In a 14-year career Mason played for four Super League teams; the Wakefield Trinity Wildcats, St Helens, the Castleford Tigers, and the Huddersfield Giants, as well as playing in the NRL for two seasons with Melbourne Storm.